Category: Data Center

 What is a VM?

-A Virtual Machine (VM) is a software emulation of a computer that runs onto another computer.
-It allows you to host and run websites as well as applications on a remote server without purchasing or maintaining your hardware.
-A single VM can be used for many different purposes and may use one or more operating systems.
-You can scale up or down the number of VMs you use, saving you money in the long run if you don’t require all the initial VMs given.
-Cloud hosting providers may limit the number of VMs you can use on their platform or allow you to use as many as you need.
+A Virtual Machine (VM) is a software emulation of a computer that operates within another computer, utilizing advanced virtualization technology.
+This allows you to host and run websites and applications on a remote server without needing to purchase or maintain your own hardware.
+VMs can serve a variety of purposes and can run multiple operating systems.
+You can scale the number of VMs up or down as needed, optimizing costs by only using the VMs necessary.
+Cloud hosting providers may limit the number of VMs you can use or allow flexibility to use as many as needed.

 Understanding VM Limits